wyeworks/blog/source/_posts/2017-12-18-remote-retrospective-using-trello.md

 ![Check-in](/images/posts/remote-retrospectives-using-trello/check-in.png)

 The first list, "Level of Motivation", is for each team member to write-in a number indicating their level of motivation in the sprint.
-Over time, several lists appear, one for each of the team members.
+Additional lists are created with the names of team members.

-We begin the retrospective once all team members are connected, then we review the action plan from the previous retrospective, focusing on determining if it was effective.
+We begin the retrospective once all team members are online, then we review the action plan from the previous retrospective, focusing on determining if it was effective.
 Immediately following this, each member takes a turn writing a card in Trello indicating their level of motivation in the sprint.

 ![Motivation](/images/posts/remote-retrospectives-using-trello/motivation.png)